PurplePenguin4102/deco1800slider/README.md

 # deco1800slider

-A small project for our Deco1800 group /AuSlider/
+A small project for our Deco1800 group _AuSlider_

 The general idea is to use ReactJS to create a 3D sliding puzzle.
 I'm not sure on the rest of the technology stack yet.
 I know I'll probably need Ajax, the Trove API (as per project spec) and something to deal with my JSON objects.